importre/fromto/readme.md

 [![Download][bintray-badge]][bintray-url]

-**FromTo** is a helper library that makes it simple to handle asynchronous actions for Android and Java/Kotlin.
+**FromTo** is a helper library that makes it simple to handle asynchronous actions with views for Android and Java/Kotlin.

 This library is written in [Kotlin][kotlin].
 But it's interoperable with Java.